Paris College of Art was established as an independent degree-granting institution with the mission to:

 PCA chooses the institutions with which it works primarily based on the following criteria: accreditation: reputation in the home country; types of academic programs offered; curriculum for each relevant program; faculty accomplishments; and studio and technological resources available.
 Depending on the type of agreement PCAseeks to create, it also considers the student services offered and safety of the surrounding environment of the prospective partner institution.

 PCA prides itself on the cultural diversity of its student population.
 In a given semester, there are typically 45 to 50 nationalities represented in PCA’s student body of 300 students.
 PCA seeks to strategically expand its network of international partner institutions into regions where it does not currently have partnerships, while maintaining its unique student diversity.
 PCA is currently focused on expanding its network into Africa, Eastern Europe, the Middle East, Southeast Asia, Turkey, and the west coast of the United States.
-Additionally, PCA would like to extend its partner network to include institutions worldwide that offer business programs that compliment PCA’s Bachelor of Arts degree in Design Management to create additional opportunities abroad for students in this degree program.

 The most important objective for PCA in terms of student mobility is finding institutions that offer rigorous academic programs throughout the academic year (fall and spring semesters) that compliment those of PCA.
 For PCA, successful student mobility programs are those in which students are exposed to courses not offered at their home institution while simultaneously allowing students to take the courses necessary for timely completion of their degree program.
 PCA seeks to accomplish this for both inbound and outbound students.
 With regards to faculty mobility, the most important objective is to expose PCA students to new professors with diverse perspectives, while encouraging our professors to connect with a new student population.
 Faculty mobility most frequently occurs during the summer program.